longshotlabs/composable-forms/docs/spec/form.md

 The form must validate prior to calling one of these event functions.
 Default property value must be "submit".
 To skip validation, a user would simply not provide a `validator` function.

-### validateOnWhenInvalid
+### revalidateOn

 ```js
 PropTypes.oneOf(['changing', 'changed', 'submit'])
 ```

-This is like `validateOn` but this value is used instead of `validateOn` whenever the form is currently invalid.
+This is like `validateOn` but this value is used instead of `validateOn` whenever the form has already been validated once since it was first mounted or since the `resetValue` instance method was called.
 Default property value must be "changing".

 ### validator